 Smaller ecological process areas include, for example, the natural vegetation (buffer) around an isolated wetland or the plants that border river banks, known as riparian vegetation.
-These areas are important as they regulate surface run off into wetlands and rivers thereby preventing erosion and sedimentation, reducing downstream flooding, while providing habitat and food for fauna (e.g. birds, insects, frogs) associated with the wetlands and rivers.

 Ecological Process Areas & Sustainable Development

 The objective of sustainability is to ensure the persistence of critical ecological processes along a number of gradients and for these to interlink, where possible.
 For example, a river corridor following the gradient from inland mountains to the lower plains links areas of different soil and geological types, as well as spanning the east-west gradient.
 A network of corridors provides the best design to support ecological processes and the movement of species.